 - A materials development project

-Review past Independent Professional Projects completed by students in SIT’s MA in TESOL programs.
+Review past Independent Professional Projects completed by students in our MA in TESOL programs.

 This is a two-year program.
-Students will complete the program, including the Independent Professional Project (thesis), within the two-year timeframe.
-If this deadline is missed the student may petition for an extension.
+You must complete the program, including the Independent Professional Project (thesis), within the two-year timeframe.
+If this deadline is missed you may petition for an extension.